POS Integration: Definition, Benefits & Integrations to Consider

 Provides retailers with tools mainly for receiving customer feedback on work orders, including email messaging and online reputation management | Customer service tool with a hardware-free loyalty feature that collects feedback and customer data with every scanned receipt |

-Why you need it: Streamlining workflows for online and in-person orders is essential to ensuring every meal is prepared and delivered on time.
-Integrating your online ordering system and POS helps you streamline orders, keep your kitchen organized, and ensure customers get their food on time.
-Staff can easily prioritize the orders as they come in and see where orders came from and where they’re going.
+Why you need it: Streamlining workflows for online and in-person orders is essential to ensure every meal is prepared and delivered on time.
+Integrating an online ordering system helps you streamline orders, keep your kitchen organized, and ensure customers get their food on time.
+Staff can easily prioritize the orders as they come in, and see where orders came from and where they’re going.

 Examples:

-Why you need it: Restaurants receiving orders from multiple channels like online, in-house and on an app will find a kitchen display system integration useful for efficiently managing customer orders.
-It improves communication between the front- and back-of-house, maximizes inventory, and reduces errors especially during peak hours of restaurant operations.
+Why you need it: Restaurants receiving orders from multiple channels, like online, in-house and via app, will find a kitchen display system integration useful for efficiently managing customer orders.
+This system improves communication between the front- and back-of-house, maximizes efficient use of inventory, and reduces errors, especially during peak hours of restaurant operations.

 Examples: